ianoshorty/amazon-product-import/README.md

 # Setup

-To get setup for development:
+To get setup for development if you want to modify this plugin:

  - Clone the repo
  - Make sure you have docker installed (development requirement only)